apache/drill/_docs/odbc-jdbc-interfaces/installing-the-odbc-driver/020-installing-the-driver-on-mac-os-x.md

 To install the driver, complete the following steps:

-  1. Double-click `MapRDrillODBC.dmg` to mount the disk image.
+  1. Double-click `MapRDrill1.3.dmg` to mount the disk image.
   2. Double-click `MapRDrillODBC.pkg` to run the Installer.
   3. Follow the instructions in the Installer to complete the installation process.
   4. When the installation completes, click **Close.**